 The Master’s Thesis is an individual project to be carried out in the final semester of the Master programme.
-The project will demonstrate the student’s ability to perform a research project with the intention of providing new knowledge, as described in the Course description for IMT4904 (related documents /link tbd).
+The project will demonstrate the student’s ability to perform a research project with the intention of providing new knowledge, as described in the Course description IMT4904.

-The Master programmes which include the IMT4904 Master thesis are: Information Security (MIS), Media Technology (MMT) / Applied Computer Science (MACS) and User Sentered Media Design / Interaction Design (MID).
+The Master programmes which include the IMT4904 Master thesis are: Information Security (MIS), Media Technology (MMT) / Applied Computer Science (MACS) and User Sentered Media Design / Interaction Design (MIXD).

-Seminars/Workshops: During the master thesis semester, the faculty will invite the students to participate in 2 seminars/work-shops.
+Seminars/Workshops: During the master thesis semester, the faculty will invite the students to participate in 2 seminars/workshops.
 The seminars are not mandatory, but strongly recommended.
-Seminar topics: Literature and project planning, handling research results, statistics etc. Course in making a good presentation, report details, handing in routines etc.
+Seminar topics: Literature and project planning, academic writing etc. Course in making a good presentation, report details, handing in routines etc.

 The seminars are usually in the first week of January, March/April (or September/part time students).
-The students registered will find the seminar agenda in Fronter.
+The students registered will find the seminar agenda in "Fronter" (GUCs Learning Management System).